aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to PPTM via .NET" h2=".NET API to Export PS to PPTM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily convert a PostScript (PS) file to a PowerPoint Macro-Enabled Presentation (PPTM) file in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the PS file format to a PowerPoint Presentation (PPTX) file.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX file to a PPTM file.

+The Aspose.Total for .NET package provides a comprehensive set of APIs that can be used to automate a wide range of file format conversions.
+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool that can be used to convert a variety of file formats, including PS, to PPTX.
+It provides a range of features, such as the ability to extract text, images, and other content from PDF documents, as well as the ability to convert PDF documents to other file formats.

+The Presentation Processing API, Aspose.Slides for .NET, is a powerful tool that can be used to convert PPTX files to PPTM files.
+It provides a range of features, such as the ability to create, edit, and manipulate presentations, as well as the ability to convert presentations to other file formats.
+It also provides the ability to add, delete, and modify slides, as well as the ability to add and modify text, images, and other content.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render PS to PPTM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform PS file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPTM.
+By using the powerful File Format Automation APIs provided by Aspose.Total for .NET, you can easily convert a PS file to a PPTM file in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the PS file format to a PPTX file.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX file to a PPTM file.
+With these powerful APIs, you can quickly and easily convert PS files to PPTM files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}